That dollar amount results from a 33.3% increase from $86.7 billion 5 years earlier in 2020.

-Based on the average exchange rate for 2023, Slovakia uses the euro which depreciated by -3.5% against the US dollar since 2019 but gained 2.6% from 2022 to 2023.
-The weaker EU currency compared to 2019 makes Slovakia’s exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2024, Slovakia uses the euro which flatlined via a 0.02% gain against the US dollar from 2023 to 2024.
+The slightly stronger European Union currency made Slovakia’s exports paid for in weaker US dollars modestly more expensive for international buyers starting with American currency.

 Officially named the Slovak Republic, Slovakia is a member of the European Union strategically located in Central Europe.
 The mountainous country shares its northern border with Poland, eastern border with Ukraine, southern border with Hungary and western border with the Czech Republic and Austria.